Elements of uniformly bounded word-length in groups: Acknowledgements

 \section{Acknowledgements}

 I would like to express my deep gratitude to my supervisor, Anna Erschler, for the advices and help she gives me in my work.
-I am grateful to Rostislav Grigorchuk and Pierre de La Harpe for remarks on the preliminary version.
-I am grateful to Markus Steenbock for many remarks on the preliminary version and discussions that have improved the exposition.
+I am grateful to Rostislav Grigorchuk, Pierre de La Harpe, Tatiana Smirnova-Nagnibeda and Markus Steenbock for remarks on the preliminary version and discussions that have improved the exposition.
 I thank Arman Darbinyan for his comments.